 These protectors of manhood come in all shapes, sizes, materials, colors, quality, and effectiveness.
-They have to be safe, high quality, and effective.
-So what makes a cup "good"?
+They have to be safe, high quality and effective.

 Ok, so it covers your junk well, the testicles are not touching the sides, but what if you bend over?
 Or lift a leg high in the air?
 Where are your balls during this?
-If they are not inside the cup it doesn’t matter that you are wearing it.
-A good cup doesn’t allow “slippage” of your prized possessions outside the cup.
+If they are not inside the athletic cup it doesn’t matter that you are wearing it.
+A good groin cup doesn’t allow “slippage” of your prized possessions outside the cup.
 This is a huge deal in martial arts and other sports where leg movement is rapid and unpredictable.
 Baseball catchers also have this issue when squatting if the fit is incorrect.

-What Holds it There
+What Holds it There:

-Since cups are not glued in place, they have to be held there by something.
-There are many ways to do that, but no matter the method, as you move, the cup can’t.
-If you lift your leg high in the air, or squat, and the cup moves even slightly off your genitals, adjust it, and if you can’t, throw it away and get something else.
+Since athletic cups are not glued in place, they have to be held there by something.
+There are many ways to do that, but no matter the method, as you move, the groin cup can’t.
+If you lift your leg high in the air, or squat, and the pelvic cup moves even slightly off your genitals, adjust it, and if you can’t, throw it away and get something else.

-Size Does Matter
+Size Does Matter:

-If you have a "good" cup, you may not even think about it when you get hit.
+If you have a "good" athletic cup, you may not even think about it when you get hit.
 And that is good!

 Sports Injury Researcher, United States